Hybrid event

-Provision of internet access, usually via free Wi-Fi, is normal at hybrid events.
+Hybrid events typically provide internet access, frequently via free Wi-Fi.
 As well as allowing a physical event to reach a wider audience, these online tools also provide a means for physical attendees to interact with each other, with the event organisers and with online participants, and for online participants to interact with each other.
 Some events have featured 'TwitterWalls' where Twitter comments about the event are shared with physical attendees.

 Event content can also be recorded and made available online to foster further discussions after the event has ended, build out a knowledge portal for event participants, and help market the next year's event by sharing highlights from the current year.